horizon-research/Efficient-Deep-Learning-for-Point-Clouds/Networks/dgcnn/part_seg/README.md

 We highly recommend using virtual environment tools like Anaconda to set up the right environment.

 ### Training:
-In this particular network, Limited Delayed-Aggregation is the same as the full Delayed-Aggregation because each module has only one MLP layer.
+In this particular network, Limited Delayed-Aggregation is the same as the full Delayed-Aggregation because each module has only one MLP layer. <br>
 0\.
-Make sure you are at the ```dgcnn/part_seg``` directory. <br>
+Make sure you are at the ```dgcnn/part_seg``` directory. <br> 1\.

-1\.
 To train the **Baseline version** of DGCNN (seg): <br>
 ```
 python train_baseline.py